ddiyas/Object-State-Tracking-in-Language-Models/README.md

 ## What I Investigated and Why

+Language models are frequently deployed in settings that require tracking how the world changes across a narrative -- news summarization, social media analysis, interactive storytelling.
+A core capability this demands is object state tracking: following an entity's state as it gets updated repeatedly through a sequence of events.

-Can language models actually track how the world changes across a narrative, or do they just latch onto the most recently mentioned location?
-This project investigates object state tracking — following an object's location as it gets moved repeatedly through a story — and asks whether failure is a *storage* problem (the model never encoded the right answer) or a *readout* problem (the answer is internally represented but doesn't surface in the output).
+This project investigates whether instruction-tuned language models genuinely perform this tracking, and more specifically whether failure is a *storage* problem (the model never encoded the right answer) or a *readout* problem (the answer is internally represented but doesn't surface in the output).
+These are fundamentally different failure modes with different implications for alignment and interpretability.

-This distinction matters for alignment: a model that knows the right answer but can't say it is a fundamentally different failure mode than one that never processed the information at all.

-Additionally, state tracking is fundamental to how AI systems process evolving narratives in news, social media, and interactive storytelling.
-Understanding where these models fail has direct implications for AI-assisted content analysis

 ## Dataset